MoAdel1/DataScienceInGaming/README.md

 3. **Features effects**

-    Track the effect of new/existing feature in terms of players engagement and effect on overall KPIs as an example.
+    Track the effect of new/existing features in terms of players engagement and effect on overall KPIs as an example.

 4. **Purchase tracking**

-    Tracking for the current purchases inside the game and come up with KPIs to monitor as well.
+    Tracking of the current purchases inside the game and definition on new KPIs to monitor.

 5. **Offers effects**